VCCBeginnerCoding/katacoda-scenarios/PythonWeek1/step3.md

     print("x is less than 10")  # Executed if condition two is True. if x == 10:
     print("x is equal to 10")  # Executed if condition three is True.`{{execute}}

+<pre class="file" data-filename="helloword.py" data-target="replace"># This is a comment
+# Python will not run this
+# But it's good to comment your code so you remember what does what

+x = 10

+if x > 5: # condition one
+    print("x is greater than 5")  # Executed if condition one is True.

+if x < 10: # condition two
+    print("x is less than 10")  # Executed if condition two is True.

+if x == 10: # condition three
+    print("x is equal to 10")  # Executed if condition three is True. </pre>

+`helloworld.py`{{open}}
+Copy and paste the code snippet over to the editor and play around with it!

 You can see that the ```print``` statements are indented, like they are nested under the ```if``` statements.
 These will only run if the conditions above are met.
 You can indent by pressing <kbd>TAB</kbd> once, <kbd>SPACE</kbd> four times or <kbd>SPACE</kbd> two times.
 Find something you're comfortable with and stick with it.
 For this course we'll be using tabs or 4 spaces.